Emerging from behind the smokescreen and moving towards a transparent and fair data economy

 So, have we lost our autonomy for good?
 I refuse to believe so.
 I believe that we can change the situation with legislation and new operating models.

 In the Sitra’s IHAN project, the key term in a data economy is “human-driven”.
-A Human-driven data economy A model that recognises the importance of people and their needs as being fundamental to the working of a data economy.
-Individuals are not seen as mere objects from which to gather information but instead as active participants whose individual and legitimate needs are respected and heard in the data economy field. means that an individual is not just a faceless source of data serving the interests of financial profit but an active participant among other active participants.
+A human-driven data economy means that an individual is not just a faceless source of data serving the interests of financial profit but an active participant among other active participants.
 According to a survey that Sitra conducted among individuals, the requirements for a fair data economy include safety, control over one’s own data, privacy and clarity, among other things.
 All this requires transparency.

 If we can create a new data economy ecosystem that is based on transparency and respect for the individual, we can regain our online autonomy.
 This would also benefit business operations as people’s trust in responsible operators could be perceived as a competitive advantage, not a restriction.
 Personally, I would be more willing to share more data with those operators who I can trust and who openly explain the use of my data in a manner that is easy for me to understand.